SAP-samples/btp-cf-multitenant-extension/subscribe/route-creation/README.md

    `cf map-route approuter cfapps.eu12.hana.ondemand.com --hostname subscriber-subaccount-dev-approuter`.

    Here the approuter is the name of the approuter app.
 The `cfapps.eu12.hana.ondemand.com` is the domain of the approuter app.
 The `--hostname` is the hostname obtained after subscribing to the approuter.
-   Please refer to the above picture for more details.
+   Please refer to the below picture for more details.
    ![Route](./route.png)

    The output of the command is: